BangkitC23-PC673/nutriary-cloud/README.md

-# Nutriary - Backend API
+# Nutriary - RESTful API

 Nutriary is an android mobile app that serves to control daily nutrition and calories according to BMR results.

-The backend is created to get food nutrition data taken from the the postgresql database in the GCP Cloud SQL.
-From this bakcend generates the following endpoints:
+The RESTful API is created to get food nutrition data taken from the the postgresql database server in the GCP Cloud SQL.
+From this RESTful API generates the following endpoints:

 | Method | Endpoint | Description |
 | ----------- | --------- | ---------- |